 As the condition unfolds, the management protocol is similarly offered to depend upon the needs of your pet based upon the signs and symptoms.

 Pseudo-pregnancy as a condition is a hormonal one, and thus the management is a little bit tricky, but definitely not impossible.
-We can always be vigilant as a pet owner and choose what’s best for them.
+We can always be vigilant as pet owners and choose what’s best for them.
 Medical management by homeopathic medicine such as FERTIGO for PET is possible along with the conventional allopathic route.

-The best way is for you and your Vet to decide if you want to go for spaying or managing with medicines or breeding your furry friend.
+The best way is for you and your vet to decide if you want to go for spaying or managing with medicines or breeding your furry friend.

-It’s always a choice, that we make for the best of our pets!
+It’s always a choice that we make for the best of our pets!